 For nearly 20 years, she has worked to advance education and community health through research, design, and evaluation.
 She has applied quantitative and qualitative methods to investigate evidence-based practices that support learning and health among children, youth, and adults, individually and as families and communities.

-Community projects aimed to realize racial equity in education; increase food access in under-resourced communities; engage parents in childhood obesity prevention, and increase the number of insured children in Savannah, Georgia.
+Community projects have aimed to realize racial equity in education; increase food access in under-resourced communities; engage parents in childhood obesity prevention, and increase the number of insured children in Savannah, Georgia.
 Formative research and evaluation for these projects have informed the organizations’ programming and policy recommendations on local and state levels.